GregoryShen/03-PerformanceTest/JMeter/04 JMeter官网.md

 ## JMeter is not a browser

 JMeter is not a browser, it works at protocol level.
-As for as web-services and remote services are concerned, JMeter looks like a browser (or rather, multiple browsers); however JMeter does not perform all the actions suported by browsers.
-In particular, JMeter does not execute the Javascript found in HTML pages.
+As for as web-services and remote services are concerned, JMeter looks like a browser (or rather, multiple browsers); however JMeter does not perform all the actions supported by browsers.
+In particular, JMeter does not execute the JavaScript found in HTML pages.
 Nor does it render the HTML pages as a browser does (it’s possible to view the response as HTML etc., but <u>the timings are not included in any samplers, and only one sample in one thread is ever displayed at a time</u>).

-## Tuto
+## Tutorials

 # User’s Manual